Paper money: Early Chinese paper money

-European explorers and merchants
+Early European paper money

 According to a travelogue of a visit to Prague in 960 by Ibrahim ibn Yaqub, small pieces of cloth were used as a means of trade, with these cloths having a set exchange rate versus silver.

 Around 1150, the Knights Templar would issue notes to pilgrims.
 Pilgrims would deposit valuables with a local Templar preceptory before embarking for the Holy Land and receive a document indicating the value of their deposit.
 They would then use that document upon arrival in the Holy Land to receive funds from the treasury of equal value.

 In the 13th century, Chinese paper money of Mongol Yuan became known in Europe through the accounts of travelers, such as Marco Polo and William of Rubruck.
 Marco Polo's account of paper money during the Yuan dynasty is the subject of a chapter of his book, The Travels of Marco Polo, titled "How the Great Kaan Causeth the Bark of Trees, Made into Something Like Paper, to Pass for Money All Over his Country".

 In medieval Italy and Flanders, because of the insecurity and impracticality of transporting large sums of cash over long distances, money traders started using promissory notes.
-In the beginning these were personally registered, but they soon became a written order to pay the amount to whoever had it in their possession.
-These notes are seen as a predecessor to regular banknotes by some but are mainly thought of as proto bills of exchange and cheques.
-The term "bank note" comes from the notes of the bank ("nota di banco") and dates from the 14th century; it originally recognized the right of the holder of the note to collect the precious metal (usually gold or silver) deposited with a banker (via a currency account).
+In the beginning, these were personally registered, but they soon became a written order to pay the amount to whoever had it in their possession.
+These notes are seen as a predecessor to banknotes by some but are mainly thought of as proto bills of exchange and cheques.
+The term "bank note" comes from the notes of the bank ("nota di banco") and dates from the 14th century.
+It originally recognized the right of the holder of the note to collect the precious metal, usually gold or silver, deposited with a banker via a currency account.

 In the 14th century, it was used in every part of Europe and in Italian city-state merchants colonies outside of Europe.
-For international payments, the more efficient and sophisticated bill of exchange ("lettera di cambio"), that is, a promissory note based on a virtual currency account (usually a coin no longer physically existing), was used more often.
-All physical currencies were physically related to this virtual currency; this instrument also served as credit.
+For international payments, the more efficient and sophisticated bill of exchange ("lettera di cambio"), a promissory note based on a virtual currency account (usually a coin no longer physically existing), was used more often.
+All physical currencies were physically related to this virtual currency.
+This instrument also served as credit.